magomimmo/modern-cljs/doc/tutorial-22.md

                                                 (brepl/repl-env :port 9000)))]}})
 ```

-As you see the project's settings we need to set as an *enfocus
+As you see, the project's configuration we need to set as an *enfocus
 developer* overwhelm our capacity to take full control of them as an
 *enfocus user*.
 Luckly, the `profiles` feature of `lein` is going to
 be very helpful in keeping separating the view of the project as an
 *enfocus developer* from its view as an *enfocus user*.

 You'll be amazed by discovering how easy is to keep separated the
-*enfocus user view* from the *enfocus developer view* if you have been
+*enfocus user view* from the *enfocus developer view*.
+But only if you
-careful in keeping them separated in the `:dev` profile from the very
+have been careful in keeping them separated in the `:dev` profile from
-beginning.
+the very beginning.

 ### The enfocus user view

 Create a new file named `profiles.clj` in the main project
 directory.
 Open the `project.clj`, cut the whole `:profiles {:dev
 {...}}` section and paste it into the `profiles.clj` newly created
 file.
-Finally delete the `:profiles` keyword option which is already
+Finally, delete the `:profiles` keyword option which is already
 implicitly set by the `profiles.clj` filename itself.

 There is only a *minutiae* to be adjusted as well.
 Move the
 `:test-paths ["test/clj"]` from the `project.clj` to the newly created
 `profiles.clj`.

-> NOTE 1: If we were more careful in the [previous tutorial][1] when we
+> NOTE 1: If we were more careful in the [previous tutorial][1] when
-> moved the development configuration options to the `:dev` profile,
+> we moved the development configuration options to the `:dev`
-> even the above *minutiae* would be already done.
+> profile, even the above *minutiae* would have been already done.

 Here is the resulting `project.clj`